-Are you frustrated because your TV keeps on showing “no signal” message?
-If yes then it could be as a result of multiple reasons.
+Are you frustrated because your TV keeps on showing “no signal” messages?
+If yes, then it could be because of multiple reasons.
 The good thing is that this problem can be fixed by making some adjustments on your TV setup or the antenna.
-In this article, we are going to tell you the reasons why your TV keeps on showing “no signal” message and what you need to do to fix the problem.
+In this blog, we are going to tell you the reasons why your TV keeps on showing “no signal” messages and what you need to do to fix the problem.

-Your TV cannot display signal if the antennae or the cable transmitting the signal is damaged.
+If the antenna or the cable transmitting the signal is damaged, then your TV reception may be poor.
 There are many things that can damage the antenna.
 They include extreme weather, birds dropping that corrodes the antenna and normal wear and tear.
 Check the antenna and the cable connection to see if they are all in good shape.
-Also, check to see if the antenna is well positioned and if the cables are firmly secured to the TV set.
-If the antenna is badly damaged and beyond repair call QuickTech, our TV expert will come to you to replace it quickly.
+Also, check if the antenna is well positioned and if the cables are firmly secured to the TV set.
+If the antenna is badly damaged and beyond repair, then call QuickTech, our TV expert will come to replace it quickly.

 If your digital box has no power issues and the TV input is well connected but still it displays “no signal” message, then the digital box may be frozen.
-In this case, you need to reset the digital box by turning it off, check if all cables are firmly in place then wait for 60 seconds before turning it on.
+In this case, you need to reset the digital box by turning it off.
+Check if all cables are firmly in place and wait for 60 seconds before turning it on.